Sk3tchBook/Test-Project/README.md

 Test Project
 Objective:
-Learn about GUI's and learn the layouts.
+Learn about GUI's and layouts.